-To throw you for a loop, you might sometimes will see a project say threads per inch.
-This type of labeling is the same thing as count.
-It means square per inch.
+You might sometimes see a project refer to the number of squares per inch.
+This type of labeling means the same thing as thread per inch.

 Now that you understand what fabric count is, you will have the ability to adjust pattern size and work on bigger projects without feeling overwhelmed.
-It is an easy way to break down big patterns into smaller manageable pieces.
+It is an easy way to break down big patterns into smaller, more manageable pieces.

-Yarn Tree has a great thread count calculator on their site.
-You simply put in the measurements of the project and she will calculate the size for you.
+Yarn Tree has a great thread count calculator.
+You simply put in the measurements of the project and it will calculate the size for you.
 This is a wonderful tool if you want to make a smaller pattern larger for household items such as chair covers and large wall hangings.

 Remember that when you alter the fabric size, you might lose some of the detail.
 It is something to think about when choosing a pattern and fabric to alter.

 Fabric count is essential to a well-made project.
-You can certainly stitch anyway you wish, but knowing what counts are and how they work into fabric will help you gauge the size of a project.
+You can certainly stitch any way you wish, but knowing what counts are and how they work into fabric will help you gauge the size of a project.
 You can adjust your pattern to fit whatever style and size you want.
-Now that you have the knowledge, have fun with your stitching!
-Think outside the box and create something unique.